lachanskim/gcd/CodeBook.md

 #CodeBook

 For optimal viewing, please read this file in its raw form.
-The markdown interpreter by GitHub seems to render it the data dictionary structure below incoherent.
+The markdown interpreter by GitHub seems to render the data dictionary structure below incoherent.

 This file CodeBook.md or 'CodeBook' hereafter describes the variables of the file tidied2.txt output by run_analysis.R which uses the files